 This includes any sexual activity with minors or any actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions; any actual or attempted abuse of position of vulnerability, differential power or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.
 This includes acts of transactional sex, solicitation of transactional sex, and exploitative relationships.
 In addition, military and police personnel in most of our missions have non-fraternization policies making relations with beneficiaries of assistance a breach of the standards of conduct.

 See how allegations of sexual exploitation and abuse involving UN Personnel are managed in this infographic:

 Record-keeping and data tracking of allegations of misconduct and subsequent actions started in 2006.
 In July 2008, the Department of Field Support (now the Department of Operational Support) launched the Misconduct Tracking System (MTS), a global database and confidential tracking system for all allegations of misconduct involving peacekeeping personnel.

 The Conduct and Discipline Unit website provides more detailed information on all these issues.

 Legal frameworks for Troop and/or Police Contributing Country

-To improve transparency and accountability in the handling of cases of misconduct the Department of Peace Operations has requested that each Troop and/or Police Contributing Country provide the legal framework applicable to its contingent or personnel when deployed to a UN Mission.
+To improve transparency and accountability in the handling of cases of misconduct the Department of Peace Operations has requested that each Troop and Police Contributing Country (T/PCC) provide the legal framework applicable to its contingent and/or officers when deployed to a UN Mission.

 While the information contained in the Member State fact sheet is periodically updated, the United Nations does not guarantee that the information provided is correct, complete or up to date.
 The fact sheet reproduces content received from the Member States and, therefore, the United Nations is not responsible for the content nor can it guarantee its accuracy.